MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

     Even though Insert note and Delete note are never enabled at the same time, displaying both commands is required for a stable ribbon.

 -   **Prefer direct controls.** A command is direct if invoked with a single click (that is, without navigating through menus).
 However, with the exception of in-ribbon galleries, direct controls don't support Live preview, so the need for Live preview is also a factor.
-    -   If a command is among a related set of formatting options, and Live preview is important and practical, use Live preview to indicate the effect of the options—especially if users are likely to choose the wrong option otherwise.
+    -   If a command is among a related set of formatting options, and Live preview is important and practical, use Live preview to indicate the effect of the options especially if users are likely to choose the wrong option otherwise.
         -   If the command is used frequently, use an in-ribbon gallery for directness.
         -   If the command is used infrequently, use a drop-down gallery.